-Dive knives are not maintenance-free diving equipment.
+Dive knives are not maintenance-free scuba diving accessories.
 Even a dive knife made of the strongest material needs a thorough cleaning after every few dives to stay sharp and free from rust.

 Cleaning your dive knife should be part of your routine at the end of a day of diving.
 Not cleaning your dive knife after every use in the ocean gives the buildup of sand and salt on the knife the chance to cause damage.

 Since a scuba dive knife is usually tucked away into a sheath or folded up, you might not notice the rust building up until it is time for your next dive.
 By this time, you are already too late and will have to do a much longer cleaning of the dive knife to give it back its shine.

 Carrying a dive knife is a safety precaution for divers, as long as you store a dive knife safely during your dive, and you don’t want your safety precaution to fail while you are underwater because of poor maintenance.

 Perhaps for safety reasons, or due to your diving conditions you know you really need a dive knife, now scroll down for the best ways to keep your dive knife sharp and rust-free.
 And in case there is rust on your dive knife, below are tips on how to remove rust from a dive knife.

 These next few steps are for basic cleaning tips for your dive knife.
 These steps are recommended for you on how you should clean your dive knife after each dive.

 - Remove the sheath or fold open the dive knife.